-The rare form of diabetes referred to as Maturity Onset Diabetes of the Young, also known as MODY, affects up to 5% of the people with diabetes.1 MODY is different than both Type 1 and Type 2 diabetes and often goes unrecognized or misdiagnosed which is why seeking an endocrine specialist like Dr. Joshua Smith is very important.
+Maturity Onset Diabetes of the Young, also known as MODY, is a rare form of diabetes.
+It affects only up to 5% of people with diabetes.1 MODY is different than both type 1 and type 2 diabetes.
+It often goes unrecognized or misdiagnosed, which is why seeking an endocrine specialist like Dr. Joshua Smith is very important.

 Like other types of diabetes, MODY limits the body’s ability to produce insulin.
 With MODY, the inability to produce insulin is caused by the specific gene mutation.
 When our bodies don’t produce enough insulin, an increase in blood glucose levels is probable.
 High blood glucose levels lead to diabetes.